naveenreddyin/adriana_backend/readme.md

-# This is the backend for Adriana project
+# This is the backend for Ariana project
 ## To run
 1. Create virtualenv with python 3
 2. Clone this repository and run pip install -r requirements.txt